"

 • The two dots surround the line where F is.

-• The shape of the bass clef itself looks like a cursive upper-case F.
+• The shape of the bass clef resembles a cursive uppercase F.

-Again, although these mnemonic devices can help you at first, it is extremely important that you memorize how to read notes quickly.
-In addition to the notes shown above, you should be fluent with a few extra notes below and above the staff.
+Again, while mnemonic devices can help initially, it is very important to memorize how to read notes quickly.
+Besides the notes shown above, you should also be familiar with a few extra notes below and above the staff.

 • Like the treble clef, notes in the second space and below have stems pointing up.